 It is not yet clear whether people with congenital fiber-type disproportion caused by RYR1 gene mutations have an increased risk of malignant hyperthermia (described below).More About This Health Condition

 More than 20 mutations in the RYR1 gene have been found to cause atypical forms of multiminicore disease.
 Multiminicore disease is characterized by muscle weakness, and the atypical forms can have additional features.
-The condition is also associated with an increased risk of malignant hyperthermia (described below).
+The condition is also associated with an increased risk of malignant hyperthermia (described above).

 RYR1 gene mutations involved in multiminicore disease change single amino acids in the ryanodine receptor 1 protein, which alters the structure and function of the protein.
 The effects of these changes are unclear.
 Some mutations may reduce the amount of ryanodine receptor 1 protein produced by the cell or lead to an unstable version of the protein.
 Other mutations may interfere with the normal regulation of the RYR1 channel.
 Researchers believe that some RYR1 gene mutations change the shape of the channel in such a way that calcium ions cannot flow through properly.
 A disruption in calcium ion transport prevents muscles from contracting normally, leading to the muscle weakness characteristic of multiminicore disease.More About This Health Condition